Spanish (SPAN-UA)

 Typically offered Fall and Spring

-Prerequisite: permission of the director of Spanish language programs.
-Offered every semester.
-4 points.
-An introductory course in Spanish designed for heritage students who understand spoken Spanish but need to develop their speaking, reading, and writing skills.
-This course serves as a formal introduction to Spanish grammar.
+An introductory course in Spanish designed for heritage students who understand spoken Spanish but need to develop their reading and writing skills.
+This course serves as a formal introduction to Spanish language structure.
 In addition to grammar and vocabulary review, this course incorporates cultural and literary readings in Spanish to develop written and oral communication skills.
+Enrollment requires permission from the Directors of the Language Program.

 Grading: CAS Graded